 - Item 107 — have management of the association that:

 - is required to be accountable to its members

-- is required to abide by the corporate governance and operational procedures of the organisation
+- is required to abide by the corporate governance and operational procedures of the association

-- each voting member has been awarded at least a Certificate IV Financial Services (bookkeeping) or a Certificate IV Financial Services (accounting) from either:
+- Item 109 — each voting member has been awarded at least a Certificate IV in Accounting and Bookkeeping (or a Certificate IV Bookkeeping or a Certificate IV Accounting) from either:

 - a registered training organisation